EU considers easing sanctions on rebel-held areas of Syria

 "It's not that we are supporting the opposition," said one EU diplomat.
 "But we (could) give them an opportunity to trade so they can choose what they spend the money on."

-The EU is also a major provider of humanitarian aid to Syria, with more than 300 million euros (260.2 million pounds) worth of aid offered so far.
+The EU is also a major provider of humanitarian aid to Syria, with more than 300 million euros ($397 million) worth of aid offered so far.
 Getting access to rebel territory is particularly difficult and easing trade sanctions could address that.

 "This could be a way to channel aid into these areas," said Julien Barnes-Dacey of the European Council on Foreign Relations.